LakshmiRadhakrishnan09/AWS-Security-Specialist/ContainerServices.md

 ECS with EC2:Container management by AWS.
 Infrastructure management by you. \
 ECS with Fargate: Both container management and Infra management by AWS.

+## EKS

+To use k8s in AWS. \

+U create a cluster.
+AWS will provision Master nodes with k8s services installed.
+Cluster and **master nodes** are managed by AWS.
+Master Nodes replicated in multiple AZ. \
+Storage Etcd( all configuration and state) : AWS takes care. \
+Worker Nodes: U create EC2 instances and connect then to EKS cluster. \
+Connect using kubectl commands. \
+Worker node has docker agent and k8s processes.
+U need to install.\
+You need to manage EC2 instances.

+EKS with node group: semi-managed.
+Easy to configure.  \
+EKS with Fargate: Fully managed worker nodes.

+When to use EKS: If u are using k8s already. \
+ECS is specific to AWS.
+At later point if u want to migrate to another platfom is difficult.
+EKS can be migrated easily to on premise K8s cluster. \
+EKS is much better choice than ECS generally from orchestration perspective.

+When to use ECS: If u have a less complex system, then deploy to ECS.

+Amazon ECR: Repository for Container images.